GeorgeMugale/GeorgeMugale.github.io/index.md

 ## 🚀 About Me

+## 🚀 About Me

 I am a self-taught IT enthusiast with a solid foundation in cybersecurity and software development, complemented by expertise in system design and planning.

 My technical skill set spans multiple programming languages, with a particular focus on full-stack development.
 I take pride in sharing knowledge across languages and platforms while continuously expanding and refining my skills.

-Outside the realm of technology, I enjoy a variety of activities including watching anime, reading manga and books, and playing video games—interests that fuel my creativity and problem-solving mindset
+Outside the realm of technology, I enjoy a variety of activities including watching anime, reading manga and books, and playing video games—interests that fuel my creativity and problem-solving mindset.

 ## 💡 Skills & Technologies